 Have you ever wondered if it’s possible to boost your IQ levels?
-Well, as it turns out, it may be possible to increase your intelligence with the right kind of intellectual training.
+Well, as it turns out, it may be possible with the right kind of intellectual training.

-Research suggests that there are various ways to develop some of the most crucial skills related to human intelligence.
+Research suggests various ways to develop some of the most crucial skills measured through IQ testing.
+This article explores some of the activities that can boost your IQ.

-IQ, which is short for intelligence quotient, is a measure of someone’s intellectual intelligence and potential.
+IQ, short for intelligence quotient, is a measure of a person’s mental ability and how it compares to that of their peers.
 This measurement was popularized in the 1900s by a French psychologist named Alfred Binet.

 - Wechsler Intelligence Scale for Children (WISC-V)